onlinegill/LILYGO-TTGO-T-SIM7000G-ESP32-Traccar-GPS-tracker/README.md

-This is LTE based gps tracker for traccar server

-You will need to change following required libraries.
-Your APN, Traccar server and port if its not 5055 and your traccar id. you can change delay according to your needs.
+LTE-based GPS tracker for Traccar server, modify essential libraries, including APN, Traccar server details, port (if not 5055), and your Traccar ID.
+Adjust the delay to suit your preferences.
+Ensure compatibility with the LILYGO-TTGO-T-SIM7000G-ESP32 by confirming your SIM card matches its specifications.
-Make sure your sim card is compatible with LILYGO-TTGO-T-SIM7000G-ESP32